-Rhode Island Doesn’t Need A Dirty Energy Power Plant
+Rhode Island Didn’t Need A Dirty Gas Power Plant

-The Invenergy corporation wants to build a dirty energy plant in Burrillville, Rhode Island.
-The proposed plant would burn outdated fossil fuels – natural gas and oil – which will increase emissions of the greenhouse gases that are damaging our climate.
+The Invenergy corporation wanted to build a polluting gas plant in Burrillville, Rhode Island.
+Their plant would have burned outdated fossil fuels – natural gas and oil – spewing climate-damaging emissions and toxic pollutants.

 CLF in Action

-Invenergy claims that Rhode Islanders need this new dirty energy plant to keep the lights on and electricity rates low.
-But the fact is, neither of these claims is true.
 There’s plenty of electricity to supply Rhode Island homes and businesses, in spite of Invenergy’s fear-mongering.
-And, whether this plant is built or not will have little, if any, impact on our electric bills – because this power plant is just one of many complex factors that determine the price we pay for our electricity.
+And, this plant’s construction would have had little, if any, impact on our electric bills – because it is just one of many complex factors that determine the price we pay for our electricity.